(C) 2014, G. Forrest Cook

 Adjust the Tuning capacitor to a part of the band that you want to listen to.
 Adjust the Regeneration control until the receiver just starts to hiss.
 Adjust the Preselect control for the loudest signal, if the receiver starts to squeal, turn the Regen control down a bit.
 Adjust the Tuning control until you hear a station.
 All three controls will interact with each other so it is a bit of an art form to get the receiver tuned to a station and peaked for the best signal.
 Once the controls are set correctly, the audio quality will be quite good.
 If you tune to an active area on the shortwave band, multiple stations can be selected with just the Tuning control.

 The initial design of this receiver covers 5-10 Mhz, which includes several shortwave broadcast bands, the 40 meter ham radio band and the 5 and 10 Mhz WWV time stations.
 This design can easily be modified to receive frequencies from the AM broadcast band up to 25 Mhz or so.
 Different bands can be covered by changing the resonant frequencies of the two tuned circuits.

 The detector coil (L1) is already wound on a plug-in coil form.
-It would be relatively easy to construct other coils, just use a similar turns percentage (about 30% from the bottom) for locating the cathode tap.
+It would be relatively easy to construct other plug-in coils, just use a similar turns percentage (about 30% from the bottom) for locating the cathode tap.
 The extra pins on the coil socket could be used to connect the unused tuning capacitor sections for operation on lower frequencies.
 The preselector coil could also be built with a plug-in form, different types of toroid material and turn counts would be required for coverage of other frequency bands.